CrowderSoup/Project-Board/README.md

 ##Use##

-To use project board simply download the source and run open up index.html in a browser (preferably NOT IE).
+To use project board simply download the source and run open up index.html in a browser (preferably NOT IE6/7 or Opera, it won't work in those browsers).

 ##Roadmap##

 There are plans to add the following very soon:

-1) Data Persistence
-2) Color coding based on importance
-3) Adding a due date
-4) Adding notes / description to a project when you drill into it
+1)Project URL field